AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 connect the ethernet cable to the ethernet port of Aida DSP OS.

 You need a html5 compatible browser to use the web editor.
-In practice you can use stable versions of Chrome, Firefox and Safari.
+In practice you can use stable versions of Chrome, Firefox or Safari.

 ---